buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Entities/IfcFixedReferenceSweptAreaSolid.md

 The _Directrix_ and the _ReferenceSurface_ are positioned within the object coordinate system.
 The start of the sweeping operation is at the _StartParam_, being either the parameter value based on the curve parameterization, or by a length measured along the directrix from its beginning.
 If no _StartParam_ is provided the start defaults to the begin of the directrix.
 The end of the sweeping operation is at the _EndParam_, being either the parameter value based on the curve parameterization, or by a length measured along the directrix from its beginning.
 If no _EndParam_ is provided the end defaults to the end of the directrix.

-> NOTE&nbsp; The _StartParam_ and the _EndParam_, if provided as a parameter value, are not normalized by default, they depend upon the parameterization of the curve.
+> NOTE  The _StartParam_ and the _EndParam_, if provided as a parameter value, are not normalized by default, they depend upon the parameterization of the curve.
 However using the _IfcReparametrisedCompositeCurveSegment_ within an _IfcCompositeCurve_ as the directrix allows to explicitly reparameterize the underlying sweeping curve.

-> NOTE&nbsp; In the case of a curve composed of _IfcCurveSegment_, the _IfcSweptAreaSolid_ _Position_ is dependent on the _IfcCurveSegment_ _StartPlacement_ and the type of _BasisCurve_ which defines the _name-function_  between the start and end (explicitly defined as the start point of the next segment) points of the segment
+> NOTE  In the case of a curve composed of _IfcCurveSegment_, the _IfcSweptAreaSolid_ _Position_ is dependent on the _IfcCurveSegment_ _StartPlacement_ and the type of _BasisCurve_ which defines the _name-function_  between the start and end (explicitly defined as the start point of the next segment) points of the segment

-> EXAMPLE&nbsp; The reference surface is any surface (plane, cylindric, composite) situated in 3D space and positioned in the object coordinate system.
+> EXAMPLE  The reference surface is any surface (plane, cylindric, composite) situated in 3D space and positioned in the object coordinate system.
 In many cases, it is a surface of extrusion.
 The directrix lies on the surface, often defined as a p-curve at this reference surface.
 At any point of the directrix, a plane can be constructed.
 The origin of the position coordinate system lies at the directrix.
 The Axis3 (the z-axis, or normal) of the position coordinate system is identical to the tangent of the directrix at this point, the Axis1 (the x axis, or u) of the position coordinate system is identical to the _FixedReference_ direction.
 The Axis2 (the y axis, or v) is constructed.
 In this case the resulting swept solid is not repositioned.

 The orientation of the _SweptArea_ as it sweeps along the _Directrix_ is precisely defined by a _CartesianTransformationOperator3d_ with attributes: